F1r3d3v/RacerDemo/README.md

 ## Features

-GK1-Racer demonstrates a range of features provided by the GK1-Engine:
+RacerDemo demonstrates a range of features provided by the engine:

 -   **Modern OpenGL Rendering:**  Uses a programmable rendering pipeline with custom shaders.
 Supports features like:
     -   Phong shading with normal interpolation.